paulinavonstackelberg/ValidatingMIRegularized/Supplementary_figures/README.md

 This section contains supplementary figures accompanying the manuscript.
 Figures for all conditions are found in the subfolders.

-`Supplementary_figures` is the pdf file containing additional plots as referred to in the article.
+`Supplementary_file` is the pdf file containing additional plots as referred to in the article (reference "Supplementary file").

 ## Folder structure
 The folder names should be read as follows (illustrated with an example):